Virpazar

 Virpazar (Вирпазар, [v̞îrpazaːr]) is a village in the municipality of Bar, Montenegro.

 Overview

 It is located in the Crmnica region, straddling the Crmnica river, which flows into nearby Skadar Lake.
-There are various tourist facilities including Virpazar hotel, a lakeshore hotel.
+There are various tourist facilities including hotels.

 There is a station on the Belgrade–Bar railway and a road leaves the main Podgorica to Bar highway and follows the western shore of the lake towards Albania.

 Demographics

 According to the 2011 census, its population was 277.